G-65. Forgeries, Facsimiles & Sophisticated Copies

 Format: in person, University of Virginia in Charlottesville, VA

 This course offers an introduction to the technologies historically and currently used to produce typographical forgeries and facsimiles, as well as tools for their detection.
 It is designed for individuals already familiar with the hand-press book, but who would like to develop their sense of the changes—especially those done to deceive—which have been wrought upon books over the course of their lives.

-Drawing from the RBS teaching collections and the rich materials in Special Collections at the University of Virginia, students will examine the various means—typographical, photomechanical, handwritten, &c.—by which the effects of print have been imitated.
+Drawing from the RBS teaching collections and other materials, students will examine the various means—typographical, photomechanical, handwritten, &c.—by which the effects of print have been imitated.
 Students will look for the signs that reveal evidence of tampering, repairing, disguising or forging, and think through the ways these processes might be made reliably to show themselves.
 Every aspect of the material book, from paper to bindings, will be considered in order to develop methodologies and sensibilities to detect non-original parts.

 Course G-65 is intended for collectors, librarians, booksellers, and academics.
 In their personal statements, applicants should delineate their particular interests relating to the topics covered in this course, and should describe their experience with and knowledge of hand-press books.